Generalized moonshine II: Borcherds products: Automorphic infinite products

 Here, $c(m,n)$ is given by $c_1(9mn) + c_2(mn)/3$ if $m/3$ and $3n$ are integers, and $c_1(9mn)$ otherwise, where $T_g(\tau) = \sum_{n \in Z} c_1(n) q^n$ and $\sum_{n \in Z} c_2(n) q^n = J(\tau) - T_g(\tau) = 196884q + 21493512q^2 + 864299970q^3 + 20245856256q^4 + \dots$.

 This product is the expansion of $T_g(\sigma) - T_g(-1/\tau)$.
-Up to a change of grading, this product is equivalent to the denominator formula of one of the monstrous Lie algebras described in section 10 of \cite{B92}.
+Up to a change of grading, this product is equivalent to the Weyl-Kac-Borcherds denominator of one of the monstrous Lie algebras described in section 10 of \cite{B92}.

 There is a good reason why most of the entries of $F$ are zero, and it is because $F$ descends to a vector-valued modular function for a lattice $L \times I\!
 I_{1,1}$ that contains $M = I\!
 I_{1,1}(9) \times I\!
-I_{1,1}$ as an index three sublattice, where $L$ is rank two with the quadratic form $(a,b) \mapsto 3ab + b^2$.
+I_{1,1}$ as an index three sublattice, where $L$ is isomorphic to $\Z \times \Z$ with the quadratic form $(a,b) \mapsto 3ab + b^2$.
 In particular, $F$ is supported on $L^\vee/M$, which is an index three subgroup of $M^\vee/M$.
 Other elements whose McKay-Thompson series have level larger than their order (i.e., with $h>1$ in the sense of \cite{CN79}) behave similarly.

 For most elements, namely those with $h=1$, the lattice quotients have the form $\Z/N\Z \times \Z/N\Z$.
-However, for 3C, $L^\vee/L \cong \Z/9\Z$, and we expect that the braided tensor category of representations of the fixed point vertex algebra $(V^\natural)^g$ has a fusion algebra naturally isomorphic to $\Z[L^\vee/L]$, with each $f^i$ equal to the graded dimension of the corresponding irreducible object.
+However, for 3C, $L^\vee/L \cong \Z/9\Z$, and we expect that the category of representations of the fixed point vertex algebra $(V^\natural)^g$ has a braided tensor structure, with fusion algebra naturally isomorphic to $\Z[L^\vee/L]$, such that each $f^i$ equal to the graded dimension of the corresponding irreducible object.
 Since it is in general quite difficult to determine the representation theory of fixed point algebras, this interpretation is still conjectural.